EntropyNet/ansible/README.md

 ansible
 ==================

-Ansible playbooks and templates for EntropyValley
+Ansible playbooks and templates for EntropyNet